esmero/archipelago-deployment-live/README.md

     volumes:
       - ${ARCHIPELAGO_ROOT}/data_storage/minio-data:/data:cached
 ```
-This folder will be created by minio.
+This folder will be created by min.io.
 If you are using a secondary Drive (e.g magnetic) you can modify your `deploy/ec2-docker/docker-compose.yml` to use a folder there e.g .

 ```YAML
     volumes: